gravity-ui/components/src/components/Reactions/README.md

     );

     // You can then handle clicking on a reaction with changing the inital mapping,
-    // and the array of ReactionStateProps will change accordingly const onToggle = React.useCallback(
+    // and the array of ReactionState will change accordingly const onToggle = React.useCallback(
         (value: string) => {
             if (!usersReacted[value]) {